Springtime is the perfect moment to discover Procida, the Italian capital of culture for 2022.

 In the ’50s it was a fashionable residence for Italian writers.
 Vasco Pratolini was a guest of the Eldorado Hotel, as was Alberto Moravia.
 Her wife Elsa Morante during her staying at the hotel wrote her novel L’ Isola di Arturo (Arturo’s Island, Liveright Publishing/W.W.
 Norton & Company).
 The plot is set right on the island.

-Hotel Eldorado got out of operations many years ago.
+Hotel Eldorado got out of operation many years ago.
 For a while, its beautiful garden of lemon and orange trees was converted into a memorial.
-Nowadays it’s also closed, and the beautiful trees can only be admired from distance.
+Nowadays it’s also closed, and the beautiful trees can only be admired from a distance.

 Earlier, in 1811, the French writer Alphonse de Lamartine stopped in Procida during his Grand Tour and fell in love with a local girl: Graziella.
 The girl will provide him with the basic inspiration for the novel that bears her name and also has Procida as its setting.
 (Graziella, a story of Italian love)